defrancisco/defrancisco/README.md

 ## Hi there, I'm Delfina 👋

-I'm a third-year student at UADE with a strong passion for technology and continuous learning.
+I'm a third-year student Bachelor's Degree in Information Systems at UADE with a strong passion for technology and continuous learning.
 As an aspiring developer, I'm diving into various programming languages and frameworks to discover where I can make the most impact in the tech world.
 I'm enthusiastic about building projects, exploring new tools, and honing my skills to prepare for a future in software development.

 ## 🚀 Continuous Learning